Before talking about Bluetooth IoT, let’s start with what is Bluetooth!

 How Will Bluetooth-Enabled IoT Devices Dominate the Market?

 According to ABI Research, by 2024, IoT end markets will represent 31% of total Bluetooth device shipments, surpassing smartphones.
 Industrial adoption of energy harvesting solutions will enable devices with extended battery life or no batteries, reducing deployment and maintenance costs for IoT fleets.
 This, along with software advancements from various companies, will drive the widespread use of Bluetooth-enabled IoT devices across multiple applications, solidifying their dominance in the tech market.

 Bluetooth and 5G

 The rise of 5G will increase the demand for Bluetooth devices like beacons, asset tracking, sensing, tags, and locating.
 We will see an increase in demand for battery-free Bluetooth devices (that is, devices that do not have to be powered by a battery at all) in many industries such as smart homes, industry 4.0, smart cities, healthcare, and retail.

 As a matter of fact, devices will have an everlasting battery life (or ‘forever battery’ life).
-For extensive IoT usages, Bluetooth and 5G will come together to change the dynamics of connecting devices at different points in any system.
-For example, a group of sensors in the same location will be able to integrate with each other running on the Bluetooth Mesh technology.
+For extensive IoT usage, Bluetooth and 5G will come together to change the dynamics of connecting devices at different points in any system.
+For example, a group of sensors in the same location will be able to integrate with each other by running on Bluetooth Mesh technology.